bireme/proethos2/doc/how-to/how-to-create-custom-fields.md

 git checkout -B customization
 ```

-4. Came back to the master branch and add the Bireme's repo to your fork:
+4. Come back to the master branch and add the Bireme's repo to your fork:
 ```
 git checkout master
 git remote add upstream https://github.com/bireme/proethos2